 8th day sickness to a maximum of 13 weeks) Up To $ 120.00

 IV.
 Family Coverage Allowance: The Fund will reimburse an amount up to $250.00 per month per eligible employee participant for the purchase of family coverage.
 Employees should contact the Trust Fund office for further information.

+V. Employer will cover Employee dependent(s) at no cost to the Employee.